douglas-silva-provi/cf-warp-ubuntu/README.md

 On Ubuntu, open the terminal and type the following command to add the repository:

-  $ echo ‘deb http://pkg.cloudflare.com/ <release ubuntu> main’ | sudo tee /etc/apt/sources.list.d/cloudflare-main.list
+  $ echo deb http://pkg.cloudflare.com/ <*release ubuntu*> main | sudo tee /etc/apt/sources.list.d/cloudflare-main.list

+ To find out what your release is, type on terminal:

+  $ lsb_release -d

 List of Releases:
     Focal = 20.04
     Bionic = 18.04